Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 Please note: previous versions of the protocol included people who had a type of blood disorder called myelodysplastic syndromes (MDS).
 But the new version is only for people who have AML.

 Doctors usually treat AML with chemotherapy and other drugs to get rid of the leukaemia cells (getting it into remission).
 This first part of treatment is called induction therapy.

 If induction treatment is successful, you usually have treatment to lower the chances of the leukaemia coming back.
 This is called consolidation treatment.
 Some people may then have a transplant using the stem cells or bone marrow of a donor.

-This trial is trying to answer a number of questions about the treatment of AML and high risk MDS.
+This trial is trying to answer a number of questions about the treatment of AML.
 These include trying to find out

 - Which combination of chemotherapy works best in induction treatment